eclipse-iceoryx/iceoryx2/integrations/ros2/README.md

 just test integrations-ros2
 ```

-The recipes source the message crates automatically from the install space
+On older installations, build the message crates in the
-`just setup integrations-ros2` creates in `integrations/ros2/target/<distro>`.
+[message workspace](colcon/messages/README.md) first.
+The plain commands then
+also need its install space sourced, while the `just` recipes source it
+automatically.

 In addition, the `just` recipes provide convenience commands to run the
 end-to-end tests: